A beginner's guide to starting RC Drifting (Ver. 2026)

 Should I build my own chassis or get an RTR?

-The first thing you should consider before anything is what your starting budget for RC drifting will be.
-A basic builder's chassis kit can cost around $900-$1000 after electronics to get you going with the more advanced carbon/aluminum chassis kits and higher end electronics systems costing more.
-Ready-to-run kits start at around $360 so take this into consideration before buying.
-If your budget is any less than this then you will end up cutting costs in places that really aren't worth trying to save money in or buying used which I will discuss in a second so if your budget is any tighter than this, I would suggest you try to save a bit more to get into RC drifting the right way.
+The first thing you should consider before doing anything is what your starting budget for RC drifting will be.
+A basic builder's chassis kit can cost around $500-$1000+ after electronics to get you going with the more advanced carbon/aluminum chassis kits and higher end electronics systems costing more.
+Ready-to-run kits start at around the $300-$400 range so take this into consideration before buying.
+If your budget is any less than this then you will end up cutting costs in places that really aren't worth trying to save money in or buying used which I will discuss in a second so if your budget is any tighter than this, I would suggest you try to save a bit more so you can get into RC drifting the right way.
 It will save you hassles and headaches further down the road.

 Chassis Kit